ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 The data sent in the POST is defined in {{sth-pollination-dataformat}}.

+The response contains zero or more STHs in the same format, described in {{sth-pollination-dataformat}}.

+An HTTPS client may acquire STHs by several methods:

+- in replies to pollination POSTs;
+- asking its supported logs for the current STH directly;
+- via some other (currently unspecified) mechanism.

-HTTPS clients which have STHs and CT auditors and monitors SHOULD pollinate HTTPS servers with STHs.
+HTTPS clients which have STHs and CT auditors and monitors SHOULD pollinate STH pools with STHs.
 Which STHs to send and how often pollination should happen is regarded as policy and out of scope for this document.

+In order to avoid being tracked by an attacker controlling an STH pool, HTTPS clients silently ignore STHs which are not fresh.
+An STH is considered fresh iff its timestamp is less than 14 days in the past.
+Given a maximum STH issuance rate of one per hour, an attacker has 336 unique STHs per log for tracking.
+Even when multiplied by the number of logs that a client accepts STHs for, this number of unique STHs seems to stay small enough for the risk of a successful fingerprinting attack through STHs to be acceptable.

+\[TBD urge HTTPS clients to store STHs retrieved in responses?\]

 \[TBD share inclusion proofs and consistency proofs too?\]

-An HTTPS client may acquire STHs by asking its supported logs for the current STH directly, or via some other (currently unspecified) mechanism.

 ### STH Pollination data format {#sth-pollination-dataformat}

 The data sent from HTTPS clients and CT monitors and auditors to HTTPS servers is a JSON object {{!RFC7159}} with the following content:

-- sths -- an array of 0 or more fresh STH objects recently collected from the log associated with log_id.
+- sths -- an array of 0 or more fresh STH objects
+  \[XXX recently collected\] from the log associated with log_id.
 Each of these objects consists of

   - sth_version: Version as defined in {{!RFC6962}} Section 3.2, as a
     number.
 The version of the protocol to which the sth_gossip object